raspberrychris/cryptotravellers/content/blog/how-to-sell-bitcoin-in-the-uk.md

 ![coinbase](/uploads/coinbase-pro-exchange.png)

-## Best for Those who want to trade on an Exchange
+## Best for Those who want to sell BTC on a Centralised Exchange

 [**Crypto.com**](/link/sign-up-crypto-dot-com) - One of the most popular cryptocurrency exchanges, it makes it very easy to sell Bitcoin or exchange it for other cryptos.